5 Ways for Growers to Use Irrigation Flow Rate Data

 To better manage our water resources, we need to better measure our usage.
 As better management becomes a higher and higher priority, those who are already tracking their usage will be ahead of the game.

-5. Learn from previous seasons and historical data.
+5. Learn from previous seasons and historical irrigation flow rate data.

 Tracking flow data and maintaining a historical log of past irrigations will enable curious viticulturalists to learn more about how their irrigations are impacting crop quality and yield.